Drwhomust/hazzy/README.md

 I left good code comments on how everything works and i made some documeantions on how to use the `hazzy_core` libray and the others used.

 ## Android source code

 Hazzy is also on android. but due to how Love2D works on android we had to fork the engine make small modfications.
-We want to be open and also keep the promise of you guys being able to fork the game and doing whatever you want with it.
+I want to make this open source. and also want to keep the promise of you guys being able to fork the game and doing whatever you want with it.
 (Like make more ray-human dymancis and ray-host)

 You can grab the source code for the android version [here](https://github.com/Drwhomust/hazzy-android)